Do You Know How Outdoor Play Can Improve Children's Sleep?

 It isn’t all bad news!
 Thankfully there has been some good research into how parents and teachers can help get our children sleeping better, naturally.

 The main messages to come out of it are to get into a good bedtime routine, and to get plenty of outdoor exercise too.

 Most of the direct work must come from parents and carers, but schools can really help by informing and educating children and their parents about the importance of sleep, sending home the right messages as to what they should be doing, and making sure that children are getting plenty of opportunities for outdoor exercise through playtime and outdoor learning throughout the day.

 This should start from a very young age, but even if your children are no longer in their early years, it’s not too late to start, and start straight away.
 Setting them off on the right pathway to good sleep will create habits that they can follow throughout life:

-A sleep routine is vitally important to both adults and children and can often be a determining factor as to whether someone sleeps well or not.
+To combat children's sleep problems, a sleep routine is vitally important to both adults and children and can often be a determining factor as to whether someone sleeps well or not.